kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 But apart from aesthetic motives, the decimal expansion of $\pi$ may reveal new knowledge about number sequences, randomness, and how to generate random numbers.

-What mesmeric pull does $\pi$ have on human imagination and endeavour to inspire such single-minded and unremitting pursuit?
+What mesmeric pull does $\pi$ have on human imagination and endeavour to inspire such single-minded and [unflagging](https://www.vocabulary.com/dictionary/unflagging) pursuit?
 What is the magic within $\pi$ that fuels such devotion and dedication?
 Is it beauty?
 Is it mystery?
 Or is it divinity?

 ## Sources for Enrichment